 For October it could be a little too soon to appreciate foliage in Kyoto, but the weather was cool and crispy enough for visitors to comfortably enjoy the sights.
 The ancient capital was established and designed based on the grid system, referencing the Chinese capital Chang’an at that time.
 Therefore, it’s pretty easy to navigate the city with a bike as I was tired of catching bus schedules from places to places, there was a time I explore some farther temples in the city with a bike!

-Seems like this is YET another “Biking Special” after biking around in London (London in a Nutshell) and Paris (Paris, Voici Le Mois de Mai!); For Kyoto, try Rent-a-bike, they have some amazing route maps designed for different parts of Kyoto as well!
+Seems like this is YET another “Biking Special” after biking around in London (Check out: London in a Nutshell) and Paris (Check out: Paris, Voici Le Mois de Mai!); For Kyoto, try Rent-a-bike, they have some amazing route maps designed for different parts of Kyoto as well!
+So, I have two suggested routes to explore Kyoto on a bike:

-Upon departure after picking up our bikes at the Nishiki Market, our mini-expedition began 🙂 .
-The Nishiki Market is a downtown market with an overwhelming choice of Wagashi (tradition Japanese confections), souvenirs and arts and crafts.
-We ride our bikes along the Kamo River and headed north to the Kamigyō-ku for the day!
+Upon departure after picking up our bikes at the Nishiki Market, our mini-expedition began :).
+The Nishiki Market is a downtown market with an overwhelming choice of Wagashi (traditional Japanese confections), souvenirs, and arts and crafts.
+We ride our bikes along the Kamo River and headed north to the Kamigyō-Ku for the day!

 Heian Shrine 平安神宮 and Nanzen-ji 南禅寺